Baulutor/Override/level00/Ressources/walkthrough.md

 # level00

-We start slowly, we just have to not enter this condition:  `if (local_14[0] != 0x149c)` to go to the else condition, where is executed /bin/sh.
+We start slowly — we just have to avoid entering this condition: `if (local_14[0] != 0x149c)`, so that we reach the next condition, where `/bin/sh` is executed.

-So we have to put the value `0x149c` in decimal which is : `5276`
+So we need to input the value `0x149c` in decimal, which is `5276`, and then run:

-and than cat /home/users/level01/.pass
+    cat /home/users/level01/.pass